 However, in this case, we are searching for a quitclaim deed.

 I’m Ted Thomas.
 Previously, I lived in California, and I’ve spent many years studying tax deeds in California.

 Want to learn more about how to create wealth investing in real estate?
 Then take advantage of this FREE class that reveals the secrets of tax lien certificate and tax deed investing.

 The state of California has many unusual rules compared to the other 49 states.

 For example, California will allow a property owner to remain in default on property taxes for 5 years before the county treasurer will take action and initiate a process to confiscate and seize the property.

 Many properties are allowed as much as 7 years of defaulting and failing to pay local property taxes.

-HOW TO FILE A QUITCLAIM DEED IN CALIFORNIA – A TAX DEED STATE
+CALIFORNIA IS A TAX DEED STATE

 In the last 30 years, I’ve been involved as an investor in the trenches of tax deeds and tax liens.